Figure 1. The Generic Well

 with

-A. The Expectation Values $\langle x \rangle$ and $\langle p \rangle$.
+A. The Expectation Values x and p.

 The above value matches that for the traditional approach and the value that is intuitively expected.